Effective Date: April 19, 2019

 How Can I Correct or Delete My Personal Information?

 If you would like to correct or delete Personal Information, please send us an e-mail with your request to email@example.com or send us a letter to Synovus Bank, P.O.
 Box 120, Columbus, GA 31902.
 Synovus reserves the right to request that you provide information that will enable Synovus to confirm that you have the authority to correct or delete the Personal Information that you want corrected or deleted.
 Synovus will use reasonable efforts to correct your Personal Information but may not be able to correct or delete Personal Information shared with third parties.

 Notice to California Residents

 The Effective Date of this Privacy Statement is set forth at the top of this webpage.
 We reserve the right to change this Privacy Statement as business needs require.
-If we make material changes to the way we use Personal Information, we post a notice about the changes prominently on the Site in advance so that you have an opportunity to discontinue your use of the Site.
-Your continued use of the Site after the Effective Date constitutes your acceptance of the amended Internet Privacy Statement.
-The amended Internet Privacy Statement supersedes all previous versions.
+If we make material changes to the way we use Personal Information, we post a notice about the changes prominently on the Sites in advance so that you have an opportunity to discontinue your use of the Sites.
+Your continued use of the Sites after the Effective Date constitutes your acceptance of the amended Privacy Statement.
+The amended Privacy Statement supersedes all previous versions.

 How to Contact Us

-If at any time you have questions about the Synovus Internet Privacy Statement, please contact us at firstname.lastname@example.org or by mail to Synovus Bank at P.O.
+If at any time you have questions about the Synovus Digital Privacy Statement, please contact us at firstname.lastname@example.org or by mail to Synovus Bank at P.O.
 Box 120, Columbus, GA 31902.